DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Introduction

-Designing an effective and efficient algorithm to detect communities in evolving networks is highly difficult.
-First, an efficient algorithm should update the communities adaptively and incrementally depending on the changes of the evolving networks, and avoid redundant and repetitive computations so far as possible.
-Second, it is hard to design a dynamic algorithm that performs as effective as certain static algorithms by only observing the historical community structures and the incremental changes of the evolving networks.
-Third, it is still quite open about how to categorize the incremental changes of evolving networks, and how to assess the influence of different types of the incremental changes on the community structure evolutions, which shall have an important impact on the effectiveness and efficiency of the designed algorithms.
+Designing an effective and efficient algorithm to detect communities in dynamic networks is highly difficult.
+First, an efficient algorithm should update the communities adaptively and incrementally depending on the changes of the dynamic networks, and avoid redundant and repetitive computations.
+Second, it is hard to design a dynamic algorithm that performs as effective as the static algorithms by only observing the historical community structures and the incremental changes of the dynamic networks.
+Third, it is still quite open about how to categorize the incremental changes of dynamic networks, and how to assess the influence of different types of the incremental changes on the community structure updates, which is rather important to design an effective and efficient dynamic algorithm.